CodeByCalvin/reactsocialmediasite/README.md

 # Reactr - Social Media Site 💬

 <strong>Welcome to the GitHub repository for the Reactr Social Media Site!
 This project is a social media site built from scratch using React and Bootstrap.
-It showcases user posts and allows the addition of new posts through a form.</strong>
+It allows users to generate, view and react to different posts. </strong>

 **[Live demo](https://codebycalvin.github.io/reactsocialmediasite/)**